 3.1 The impacts of directorates' revenue budget performance and progress in achieving planned savings fall upon the Council's working balances.
-The main areas accounting for the month 3 forecast overspend of £3,466k for 2015/16 are summarised below:-
+The main areas accounting for the month 5 forecast overspend of £3,167k for 2015/16 are summarised below:-

-Directorate Service Forecast Variance £000 Children's Services An overspend of £1,921k is forecast.
-There is an imbalance between the reduced Education Services Grant and the commitments against it showing a £1,085k pressure which is due to historical and in-year academy conversions.
-Children's Social Care is forecast to overspend by £517k, particularly because of the high cost of Looked After Children (LAC).
-Whilst numbers have stabilised at around 460 for over 12 months, the overspend is due to placement mix.
-There are overspends in Local Services Support Grant of £104k, Children's Safeguarding of £103k, Lifelong Learning and Schools of £66k and Early Help for Children and Families of £46k.
-1,921 Adult Services Adult Commissioning Placements and Care & Support are forecasting an overspend of £1,155k.
-This in-year shortfall is as a result of the delay to the review programme for commissioners.
-1,136 Resources Property Services is forecasting a £753k overspend based on the current pace of property rationalisation and pressure from rental income within the Central Business District.
-Other pressures within the directorate are mainly due to staffing costs, but, these have been mitigated by savings in Procurement & Projects.
-752 Community and Environmental Services Waste Management has a pressure of £69k due to a decrease in income from recycling waste arising from a downturn in the recyclate market.
+Directorate Service Forecast Variance £000 Children's Services An overspend of £2,022k is forecast.
+There is an imbalance between the reduced Education Services Grant and the commitments against it showing a £1,085k pressure which is due to both historical and in-year academy conversions.
+Children's Social Care is forecast to overspend by £755k, particularly because of the high cost of Looked After Children (LAC).
+Whilst numbers have stabilised at between 440 and 460 for over 12 months, the overspend is due to placement mix.
+There are overspends in Local Services Support Grant of £104k and Children's Safeguarding of £98k.
+2,022 Adult Services Adult Commissioning Placements and Care and Support are forecasting an overspend of £691k.
+This in-year shortfall is as a result of the delay to the review programme for commissioning.
+Adult Safeguarding is forecasting an overspend of £126k as a result of additional legal and staffing costs not covered by New Burdens Funding.
+757 Resources Property Services is forecasting a £661k overspend based on the current pace of property rationalisation and pressure from rental income within the Central Business District.
+Other pressures within the directorate are mainly due to staffing costs, but, these have been mitigated by savings in Procurement and Projects.
+693 Community and Environmental Services Waste Management has a pressure of £68k due to a decrease in income from recycling waste arising from a downturn in the recyclate market.
 The £856k PFI Grant is no longer available and is subject to Judicial Review with the risk being covered against the specific Waste PFI reserve.
-A Travel and Road Safety pressure of £144k is awaiting management action.
-207
+A Travel and Road Safety pressure of £149k is awaiting management action.
+There are pressures of £30k in Catering and £18k in Leisure which are being mitigated by other savings and pressures within the directorate.
+212